The Corporate Tax Planning Law Review: Monaco

 The ISB is assessed on Monegasque entities depending on the nature of their activity, as described above, and irrespective of their legal form.
 Pursuant to Article 4 of the Ordinance 3,152, the ISB, where applicable, is assessed in the name of the company, partnership or other entity carrying out the taxable activity.
 There are therefore no look-through entities for ISB purposes in Monaco.

-Certain Monegasque entities, such as Monegasque non-trading companies (sociétés civiles), are, however, prevented from carrying out any commercial or industrial activities and therefore should not, in principle, be subject to the ISB.
+Certain Monegasque entities, such as Monegasque non-trading companies (sociétés civiles), are, however, prohibited from carrying out any commercial or industrial activities and therefore should not, in principle, be subject to the ISB.

 Domestic income tax

-Only enterprises generating more than 25 per cent of their turnover outside of Monaco, as detailed above, and Monegasque companies deriving income from IP assets are subject to the ISB.
-Where an enterprise is generating more than 25 per cent of its turnover outside of Monaco, all its income becomes subject to the ISB, including, as the case may be, income derived from the portion of the turnover generated in Monaco.
+Only enterprises generating 25 per cent or more of their turnover outside of Monaco, as detailed above, and Monegasque companies deriving income from IP assets are subject to the ISB.
+Where an enterprise is generating 25 per cent or more of its turnover outside of Monaco, all its income becomes subject to the ISB, including, as the case may be, income derived from the portion of the turnover generated in Monaco.

 Numerous non-commercial activities (such as real estate promotion, liberal activities performed by medical professionals, lawyers or accountants) or local commercial activities (such as retail trade, catering and hotels) are therefore exempt from the ISB.